Product Pricing Calculator

 Wholesale pricing is not the same as retail pricing.
 But at a lower wholesale price, the handling time is smaller, the inventory moves faster, or the order quantity is large enough that it may be justified; however, a wholesale price that appears advantageous in terms of revenue may produce less overall profit than retail sales.

-The Better Choice Product Pricing Calculator compares retail profit per unit, wholesale profit per unit, total retail profit, and total wholesale profit.
+The calculator compares retail profit per unit, wholesale profit per unit, total retail profit, and total wholesale profit.
 It also checks minimum wholesale quantities, ensuring the field does some real work.
 This way business owners get a better idea of what they are promising when they offer bulk discounts.

 Multiple Price Comparisons for Smarter Choices

-Several sellers don’t pick a price from one calculation.
+Many sellers don’t settle on a price based on just one calculation.
 They check out three or more possible prices before releasing the final amount.
 In the multi-price comparison section, you can test three price options and see the net profit, profit margin, markup, fee amount, and status for each price.

 The status labels speed up the comparison.
 Price loss occurs when profit is less than zero, and it is low when a margin is less than 10%.
 Good when the margin is between 10% and 25% Best when the margin is more than 25%.
 This allows people outside of finance to test prices more easily.